 The International Centre for Research on Agroforestry (ICRAF) was founded in 1978 with its global headquarters based in Kenya.
-We now operates in 36 countries.
-In 2002, we were rebranded as the World Agroforestry Centre although retaining ICRAF as its legal name and acronym.
+We now operates in over 30 countries.
+In 2002, we rebranded ourselves as the World Agroforestry Centre although retaining ICRAF as its legal name and acronym.
 We conduct research in six ecoregions across sub-Saharan Africa, South and Southeast Asia, and Latin America.
 Our programmes are driven by the specific needs and opportunities in each region.
 Much of our research expenditure is allocated to Africa, where persistent poverty and environmental degradation are particularly acute.
-The Capacity Development Unit (CDU) manages individual and group learning through research fellowship and group training opportunities and provides access to critical learning resources for innovation system actors.
+The Capacity Development Unit (CDU) supports individual learning through fellowships embedded in ICRAF’s research programs and also supports group learning opportunities offered by various units of ICRAF.
+CDU also maintains and provides access to critical learning resources for agricultural innovation system actors.

 Interns are students who are enrolled as bachelor students in local or foreign universities, or have just completed a bachelor’s degree but are not working towards a master’s degree yet, and one or more of ICRAF supervisors find them well qualified to contribute to their programmatic activities.
 Prospective interns can have qualifications in any field relevant to the ICRAF’s unit where they are attached, including scientific and managerial fields.
 ICRAF may provide a modest compensation, local transport and necessary insurance costs, which may vary for various ICRAF offices.
 Interns can also self-fund their internship as volunteers.
 The expected final product of their internship at ICRAF is an internship report describing internship activities and the learning achieved.